How Client Success Teams Can Strengthen Customer Relationships with a Shape ADI

 Many digital advertising agencies employ both PPC advertisers and client success teams to provide exceptional marketing services to their customers.
 PPC advertisers handle the daily ins-and-outs of PPC including campaign management, strategy development, reporting, and more.
 While a PPC advertiser may speak with the client about campaigns regularly, the client success team member is typically responsible for handling the higher-level customer relationship including more frequent contacts.

 Together these teams work to ensure that the client understands how their advertising campaigns are performing and how PPC fits into their larger marketing mix, along with ensuring overall client satisfaction.
 It’s essential these two teams work together to present a unified picture of how the client’s marketing initiatives are doing.
 If the PPC advertiser and client success manager are telling two different stories based on two different interpretations of PPC data, this can lead to client mistrust and confusion.

 Creating client-facing PPC reports that are shared between the PPC team, the client success team, and the client is just one way to improve overall client retention and happiness.
 Shape Advertising Data Infrastucture (ADI) makes creating informative client-facing dashboards easy.
-Each client’s current and historical cross-channel spend is aggregated, stored, and made accessible via tools such as Google Data Studio, Google Sheets, and many other popular BI and reporting tools.
+Each client’s current and historical cross-channel spend is aggregated, stored, and made accessible via tools such as Google Data Studio, Google Sheets, and many other popular BI and client reporting tools.
 Since data is refreshed daily, PPC teams and client success teams can eliminate the time they used to spend manually aggregating reports and get back to focusing on the client and their performance.

 What is an Advertising Data Infrastructure (ADI)?